perdacherMartin/Pap/README.md

  * 32GB of main memory and two SAS (serial attached SCSI) harddisks.
  * Operating System is Solaris 10 x86.

-This system is known in the Research Group of Scientific Computing with the nickname _daisy_.
+This system is known at the Research Group of Scientific Computing with the nickname _daisy_.

 ## Measurement